jjmchew/jjmchew/README.md

 > "Everything should be as simple as it can be, but not simpler."

-Words to live and code by.
+Words to live and code by from one of the greats.

 <!--